Updated 2026-03-15

 Your community stats this quarter

-Show their community impact—questions answered, resources shared, connections made.
+Show their community impact - questions answered, resources shared, connections made.
 Remind them of the value.

 The Community Communication Challenge

 The key is quality over quantity.
 Developers will unsubscribe from a community newsletter faster than almost any other audience if the content is not immediately useful.
+Every email needs to earn its place in their inbox.

 Weekly Digests That Members Actually Open